 Thriving Candida releases a minimum of seventy-nine known toxins.
 Dead and dying Candida releases even more.
 A general feeling of toxicity includes aching muscles, fuzzy head, depression, anxiety, nausea and diarrhoea.
 In specific areas where Candida has colonised, there can be an apparent flare-up of old symptoms – sore throat, thrush, painful joints, eczema, etc. This unpleasant situation is known as “die-off” or formally as Herxheimer’s reaction.

 Most people on caprylic acid should start with one medium-strength capsule (about 400 mg) daily, without too much difficulty.
 If, after five days, they are not battling with die-off symptoms, the dose can be increased to 400 mg x 2, and so on up to six capsules daily.
 After this, they can graduate to a higher strength capsule (about 700 mg) three times daily and increase again if necessary.
 However, the climb up is seldom straightforward and at some stage there might come a surge of die-off reaction necessitating a drop to a lower level, or even a complete break, whilst the body eliminates the toxins.
 This should not be regarded as a setback, but simply as a necessary part of the process.
-Drinking plenty of fluid and taking good levels of vitamin C and B vitamins, as already discussed, will speed up detoxification.
+Drinking plenty of fluid and taking good levels of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and B vitamins, as already discussed, will speed up detoxification.
 Eventually, caprylic acid accomplishes its job.
 The score on the Candida questionnaire falls to as low as it can, allowing for “history” factors which obviously do not change.

 For more advice and information on candida visit Erica White’s site www.beatcandidapack.com.